 Click "Save data source".

 Important Note: This config is depending on the provider.

 The process when dealing with asset data sources, is somewhat similar to the time series details, but much fewer fields are required for completion.

-Important Note: It is not permitted to add the same asset datasource twice!!!
+Important Note: It is not permitted to add the same connection multiple times with asset capabilities enabled on both instances!
 Asset tree permissions need to be managed in the asset permission section (ContextHub).

 Data source menu